MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/Grammars.md

 * JavaLight is a subset of Java that MontiCore itself uses as intermediate language for the code generation process.
-* JavaLight doesn't provide all forms of classes (e.g. inner classes) and reduces the type system to normal generic types.
+* JavaLight doesn't provide all forms of classes (e.g., inner classes) and reduces the type system to normal generic types.
-  However, that is sufficient for representation of all generated pieces of code that MontiCore wants to make.
+  However, that is sufficient for all code generated by MontiCore.
-* Included are: the full Java expressions (without anonymous classes), the relevant Java statements, declaration of methods, constructors, constants, interface methods, and annotations.
+* JavaLight supports Java expressions (including anonymous classes), Java statements as relevant to MontiCore code generation, method declaration, constructors, constants, interface methods, and annotations.
-* JavaLight composes from `CommonExpressions`, `AssignmentExpressions`, `JavaClassExpressions`, `MCCommonStatements`, `MCBasicTypes`, and `OOSymbols`.
+* JavaLight composes the grammars `CommonExpressions`, `AssignmentExpressions`, `JavaClassExpressions`, `MCCommonStatements`, `MCBasicTypes`, and `OOSymbols`.
-* JavaLight can be used for other generator tools as well, especially as its core templates are reusable and new templates for specific method bodies can be added using MontiCore's Hook-Mechanisms.
+* JavaLight can be used for other generator tools than MontiCore, especially as its core templates are reusable and new templates for customized method bodies can be added using MontiCore's Hook-Mechanisms.

-## Examples for Grammars under `monticore-grammar/src/main/examples`

-These can also be used if someone is interested:
+## MontiCore Example Grammars for the Interested Reader

+The  `monticore-grammar/src/main/examples` folder hosts the following example
+grammars:

 * [StringLiterals.mc4](../../../examples/StringLiterals.mc4)
 * [MCHexNumbers.mc4](../../../examples/MCHexNumbers.mc4)